-New development proposals will be expected to protect and enhance the character and value of Shobnall's heritage environment, including Listed Buildings, Conservation Areas, archaeology, and other statutorily protected assets.
-Development will also be expected to protect and enhance any locally listed building identified by the Local Planning Authority, as well as the schedule of structures (at Appendix F) identified by the local community as contributing positively to the character of the local built environment.
+New development proposals will be expected to protect and enhance the character and value of Shobnall's heritage environment, including Listed Buildings, Conservation Areas, and other statutorily protected assets.
+Development will also be expected to protect any locally listed building identified by the Local Planning Authority, the schedule of structures (at Appendix F) identified by the local community as contributing positively to the character of the local built environment and archaeology not subject to statutory protection.